zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 Oops.
 That didn't work, did it?
 As soon as we hit our first attempt to call `.even` (on `Int` 72), the program crashed.
 The reason for that is all the types that derive from `Cool` were already composed by the time we augmented `Cool`.
-So all we have to do is re-compose them with `.^compose` Meta Object Protocol method:
+So, to make it work we have to re-compose them with `.^compose` Meta Object Protocol method:

     use MONKEY-TYPING;
     augment class Cool {